Frequently Asked Questions

 What are the expectations?

 Hosts and Guests must respect the privacy of each-other and follow all house rules.
 Each person is expected to share house chores and cleaning up after one-self.
 There is no expectation to cook or clean-up after each other.
 Each person is responsible for their own cost of food, pantry items are often shared.
 Sharing of meals is encouraged but is not required.
 There is no obligation to drive each-other, however carpooling is encouraged for shopping or other errands.
+Hosts are responsible for ensuring their home is maintained to an acceptable standard, is safe, and compliant with all bylaws and codes.

 Who sets the house rules?